MONALI1698/E-Commerce-Web-App/README.md

-# gRabit Project App
+# gRabit - an Online Marketplace

 - This project contains a basic Rails app skeleton.
-- This file has instructions needed for this Project App to run.
+- This file has instructions needed for this web App to run.

 ## Getting Started